opentensor/old-docs/src/RunningAMiner.md

 ## Enter your wallet

-Enter the name of your coldkey and hotkey credentials. *note: your will need a separate hotkey for each miner you run.*
+Enter the name of your coldkey and hotkey credentials. *note: you will need a separate hotkey for each miner you run.*

 ## Choosing a miner